nareshdh/CS7641_Assignment_4/README.txt

 	pandas

 2. All the optimization codes are implemented based on BURLAP and jython 2.7.
-Ensure that you have included ABAGAIL.jar path in all the python files.
+Ensure that you have included burlap.jar path in all the python files.

 3. Then, all the algorithm scripts can be run as follows: jython easyGW.py